Built to Last: Successful Habits of Visionary Companies: Impact

 Built to Last has influenced many executives and entrepreneurs since it was originally published, including Red Hat.
 Co-author Jim Collins became a "superstar" among M.B.A.'s.

-Collins used his share of the profits to "set up his own research center in Boulder, Colo., staffed with a team of grad students who tackle multiyear research projects aimed at answering big-business questions."
-This research ultimately led to subsequent books such as Good to Great.
+Collins used his share of the profits to establish a "management laboratory" in Boulder, Colorado, where a team of graduate students "tackle multiyear research projects aimed at answering big-business questions".
+This research ultimately led to subsequent books such as Good to Great, published in 2001.

 Criticism

 In his book The Halo Effect, Phil Rosenzweig is critical of not only Built to Last but also the entire genre of business books that it belongs to, including In Search of Excellence, Good to Great, and What Really Works.
 It finds similar faults with a swathe of business journalism.
 Rosenzweig uses Built to Last as an example of the "Delusion of Rigorous Research".
 He mentioned that the authors had deliberately implied that their research is backed by a huge quantity of data, but the problem is that most of this data are tainted by the Halo Effect.